U gebruikt een verouderde browser. Wij raden u aan een upgrade van uw browser uit te voeren naar de meest recente versie.

 This is where Roorda comes in.
 Not only did he design the SD Curriculum Scan; he also supervised many students who performed the scan in a variety of universities and colleges.

-What the assessor does
+What the assessors do

 Besides, an "inspiration table" is available for the student assessor.
 A part of this table is shown to the right.
 In this table, 16 groups of SD topics are discerned, divided over four main categories: Basics; People; Planet; and Profit.